open-resources/dash_curriculum/_sources/part5/chapter15.md

-# chapter 15: Advanced Features of Multi-page Apps
+# chapter 15: Making Multi-page Apps

 # Content:
 - Show and describe the following App as the baseline